Elizabeth Benedict

 Elizabeth Benedict is an American author best known for her fiction, her personal essays, as the editor of three anthologies, and for The Joy of Writing Sex: A Guide for Fiction Writers.
 Her novels are: Slow Dancing, The Beginner's Book of Dreams, Safe Conduct, Almost, and The Practice of Deceit.
+Her first memoir, Rewriting Illness: A View of My Own, was published in May 2023.
 She lives in New York City and works as a college admissions consultant.

 Work

 Fiction

 Her first published short story, "Feasting," was selected for the 1983 O. Henry Prize Short Story collection.
 Her second story, "A Fifty Percent Chance," published in Seventeen magazine in 1982, earned a National Magazine Award.
 Her first novel, Slow Dancing (Alfred A. Knopf), was a finalist for the 1985 National Book Award and the Los Angeles Times Fiction Prize.
 Her novel Almost, a New York Times Notable Book of the Year, was selected as one of Newsweek's Best Fiction of 2001.